cbe453/arc-plato-shell/_episodes/04-wildcards-pipes.md

 > {: .solution}
 {: .challenge}

+There are other wildcards that we can use as well for more control over matches.
+The wildcards `?` and `[]` can be used to specify any single character or a list/range of possible characters to m`atch, respectively.

 ## Redirecting output

-Each of the commands we've used so far does only a very small amount of work.
-However, we can chain these small UNIX commands together to perform otherwise complicated actions!
+Each of the commands we've used so far write output to the terminal and don't accomplish very much on their own.
+To make use of these outputs, we can redirect them to output files, to other commands/programs or both!
+This is known as *output redirection* and *piping*.

-For our first foray into *piping*, or redirecting output, we are going to use the `>` operator to write output to a file.
+For our first foray into *output redirection*, we are going to use the `>` operator to write output to a file.
 When using `>`, whatever is on the left of the `>` is written to the filename you specify on the right of the arrow.
 The actual syntax looks like `command > filename`.